 ELEVEN O’CLOCK SUNDAY MORNING SERVICES

-The Sunday morning service employs traditional elements, including hymns usually from the Presbyterian Hymnal or the Glory to God hymnal, and Scripture-based sermons.
+The Sunday morning service employs traditional elements, including hymns usually from the Glory to God hymnal, and Scripture-based sermons.
 Members of the congregation serve as lay leaders.

 BLESSING OF THE ANIMALS

 An out-0f-doors Sunday afternoon service for members and community friends and their pets is held in late September or early October.
 Many dogs and some cats are regular attendees.
 The horse has attended only once.
 Each animal is blessed by name.

 On a Sunday in early October the 11 o’clock service occurs in the large, open-air pavilion at the Broadway Community Park.
 Afterwards, a carry-in picnic is enjoyed.